nikitavoloboev/data/focusing/rules.md

 ## Focus

-- When [focusing](../focusing/focusing.md), do the active task.
-No news/distractions (sites are blocked).
-No context switching.
 - [Break problems down](../research/solving-problems.md).
 Solve each step one at a time.
 Know the end goal.
+- When [focusing](../focusing/focusing.md), do the active task.
+No news/distractions.
+No context switching.
 - Spend mindful time on all devices.
 On iOS, listen to podcasts/books, read/chat.
 Minimize things that can be done faster on mac.
 - Do bodyweight exercises during the day to regain focus.
 Change environments for inspiration.
-- Listen to space/fan sound (with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app)) or [Focus song](https://open.spotify.com/track/7Lr8COjL4FEcRKGKkU1be2?si=t8DTGhuFQceSxbrc9K-jrw) when focusing with environment noise blocked.
+- Listen to white noise (with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app)) or [Focus song](https://open.spotify.com/track/7Lr8COjL4FEcRKGKkU1be2?si=t8DTGhuFQceSxbrc9K-jrw) when focusing with environment noise blocked.
 No distracting music.
 Unless it's quiet already.
 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.
 - Always breathe fresh air.
 Have proper lighting.
-- Wear the same clean & comfortable clothes.
+- Wear clean & comfortable clothes.
 - Never sit for long.
 Sit up right.
 Be comfortable & ergonomic.
 Use standing desk & vary between sitting & standing.
 - Only use the bed for sleep.
 Start each day quickly by waking up & standing up.
 - Don't overthink things.
 Clear up any confusions.
 Don't be stuck.
 Ask for help.